cmahnke/911tv/README.md

 * Check Colors in teletext graphics

 ## Known Issues

-* Finish and test detection of ended streams
+* Power button not working properly
 * Finish and test test card
 * Teletext: Graphic and Text clash
 * Browser issues
   * Mobile browsers (portrait mode) not completely working yet, find a way to calculate aspect ratio.
 * Clock gets out of sync / duplicated.
 Maybe after following link - certainly HMR related
-* Detection of suspended audio not working yet
-* Subtitle generation untested
 * Data preprocessing
   * GLVSN does't seem to be working
   * Result of compressing `assets/json/*.json` using [JSONCrush](https://github.com/KilledByAPixel/JSONCrush) isn't used

 ## Further ideas

+* Remove `r` and `t` from url after use - without triggering a rerender
 * Check if video can be projected on a sphere using ThreeJS, see [WebGL examples](https://threejs.org/examples/?q=video#webgl_materials_video) of [VideoTexture](https://threejs.org/docs/#api/en/textures/VideoTexture)
 * Border of TV set can be slimmer
 * Electron App